giorgiopogliani/giorgiopogliani.github.io/posts/livewire-datatables.md

 tags:
     - laravel
     - livewire
+preview: """
+I recently needed to build a datatable while working with Livewire, a cool new layer to make dynamics blade components without writing API, I will show you what I did.
+"""
+keywords:
+    - laravel
+    - livewire
+    - php
+    - table
+    - datatable
 ---

 Who didn't need a table to show some data in a Laravel application at some point?
 I came a cross this recently while building a ticketing system.
 I was using Livewire, a cool new layer to make dynamics blade components without writing API.
 I will show you what I did.